wdporter/i-am-that-vuepress/87-keep-the-mind-silent-and-you-shall-discover/readme.md

 # 87. Keep the Mind Silent and You shall Discover

 >Cease looking for happiness and reality in a dream and you will wake up.
-You need not know all the ‘why’ and ‘how’; there is no end to questions.
+You need not know all the “why” and “how”; there is no end to questions.
 Abandon all desires, keep your mind silent and you shall discover.

 **Questioner:**&ensp;Once I had a strange experience.
 I was not, nor was the world.
 There was only light — within and without — and immense peace.
 This lasted for four days and then I returned to the everyday consciousness.

 Now I have a feeling that all I know is merely scaffolding, covering and hiding the building under construction.
 Of the architect, the design, the plans, the purpose — I know nothing.
 Some activity is going on, things are happening; that is all I can say.
 I am that scaffolding, some thing very flimsy and short-lived.
 When the building is ready, the scaffolding will be dismantled and removed.
-The ‘I am’ and ‘What am I?’ are of no importance because once the building is ready, the ‘I’ will go as a matter of course, leaving no questions about itself to answer.
+The “I Am” and “What am I?” are of no importance because once the building is ready, the “I” will go as a matter of course, leaving no questions about itself to answer.

 **Maharaj:**&ensp;Are you not aware of all this?
 Is not the fact of awareness the constant factor?